 2. Professional and Business Services

 A 2015 survey by BPTrends shows that 96% of companies had some form of documented processes in 2015.
-Surviving without maintaining the institutional knowledge in a persistent form is barely possible, which is why companies of all business segments keep documenting and structuring processes in various forms.
+Surviving without maintaining institutional knowledge in a persistent form is barely possible, which is why companies of all business segments keep documenting and structuring processes in various forms.

 Accounting, legal services, marketing, PR, and some forms of engineering or innovation services (like biotech) fall into the same category.

-Processing invoices, handling contracts, calculating VAT, generating billing reports, monthly statements, conducting marketing research for campaigns—a small fraction of day-to-day activities larger agencies or firms deal with.
+Processing invoices, handling contracts, calculating VAT, generating billing reports, monthly statements, and conducting marketing research for campaigns—a small fraction of day-to-day activities larger agencies or firms deal with.

 Automating these and providing the right workflows to follow minimizes the margin of errors, increases productivity, and enables less senior talent to work independently by following established workflows.